aqeelsadiq/Two-tier-deployment-using-Module-Terraform/README.md

 # Two-tier-deployment-using-Module-Terraform
-Deploy two tier application in aws using Terraform modules
+Deploy two tier application on aws using Terraform modules